sdcote/dockprom/ISSUE_TEMPLATE.md

 4.

 ## Your Environment
-Include as many relevant details about the environment you experienced the bug in
+Include as many relevant details about the environment in which you experienced the bug:
 * Docker version `docker version` (e.g. Docker 17.0.05 ):

 * Operating System and version (e.g. Linux, Windows, MacOS):